bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # applicable computer of &lt;bes fixlet&gt; : bes computer

-Returns a list of all of the &amp;lt;bes computer&amp;gt; objects reporting that the specified fixlet is relevant.
+Returns a list of all of the &lt;bes computer&lt; objects reporting that the specified fixlet is relevant.

 # applicable computer set of &lt;bes fixlet&gt; : bes computer set

-Returns the set of computers where the given Fixlet(s) is applicable, i.e., those computers where the Fixlet is relevant.Example: size of union of applicable computer sets of bes fixlets whose ((source severity of it is &amp;quot;Critical&amp;quot;) and (current date - source release date of it &amp;gt; 7 * day)) as floating point / size of bes computer set as floating point - Computes the ratio of computers which have at least one relevant critical fixlet released more than 1 week ago.
+Returns the set of computers where the given Fixlet(s) is applicable, i.e., those computers where the Fixlet is relevant.Example: size of union of applicable computer sets of bes fixlets whose ((source severity of it is "Critical") and (current date - source release date of it &lt; 7 * day)) as floating point / size of bes computer set as floating point - Computes the ratio of computers which have at least one relevant critical fixlet released more than 1 week ago.

 # baseline flag of &lt;bes fixlet&gt; : boolean